mwcz/palebluepixel/blog/_posts/019 - colorpal palettes 50p better.markdown

 Thus step 3 becomes:

 <div class="pygments_murphy syntax_highlight">
-  3. Split the box into two regions at <b>mean</b> of the sorted list.
+  3. Split the box into two regions at the <b>mean</b> of the sorted list.
 </div>

 The result?
 Mean Cut!
 Also: awesome color palettes.